Nutzzz/GameFinder/README.md

 ### Proton

 Valve's [Proton](https://github.com/ValveSoftware/Proton) is a compatibility tool for Steam and is mostly based on Wine.
 The Wine prefixes managed by Proton are in the `compatdata` directory of the steam library where the game itself is installed.
-Since the path is relative to the game itself and requires the app id, I've decided to put this functionality in `GameFinder.StoreHandlers.Steam`:
+Since the path is relative to the game itself and requires the app id, erri120 decided to put this functionality in `GameFinder.StoreHandlers.Steam`:

 ```csharp
 SteamGame? steamGame = steamHandler.FindOneGameById(1237970, out var errors);